godotengine/godot-docs/tutorials/content/procedural_geometry/index.rst

 ^^^^^^^^^^^^^

 The surface array is an array of length ``ArrayMesh.ARRAY_MAX``.
 Each position in the array is filled with a sub-array containing per-vertex information.
-For example the array located at ``ArrayMesh.ARRAY_NORMAL`` is a :ref:`PoolVector3Array <class_PoolVector3Array>` of vertex normals.
+For example, the array located at ``ArrayMesh.ARRAY_NORMAL`` is a :ref:`PoolVector3Array <class_PoolVector3Array>` of vertex normals.

 The surface array can be indexed or non-indexed.
 Creating a non-indexed array is as easy as not assigning